Papel people: 1800–1900 AD

-A new governor, Pedro Ignácio de Gouveia, was installed on the 17th of December, 1881 with the main aim of subduing the populations of Guinea Bissau.
+A new governor, Pedro Ignácio de Gouveia, was installed on 17 December 1881, with the main aim of subduing the populations of Guinea-Bissau.
 These aims were called the "Pacification Campaigns" and saw a push to subdue and force the payment of taxes from all the population in 1882.
 Two years after the start of the campaign in 1884, it reached the areas inhabited by the Papels.
-On the 5th of May, 1884 the secretary general José Joaquim de Almeida was given the task of subduing the Papels of Biombo and Manjacos of Caió.
+On 5 May 1884, the secretary general José Joaquim de Almeida was given the task of subduing the Papels of Biombo and Manjacos of Caió.
 In Biombo this campaign did not start well, with naval battles taking place on the river Geba between the Portuguese and Papels, who were able to effectively use their war canoes to intercept and harass Portuguese schooners.
 Later, the war started to favour the Portuguese.
-On the 7th of May, due to the refusal of one of the Chiefs of Silho, a village in Biombo, to comply, Silho was machine gunned and bombed by Portuguese forces.
+On 7 May, due to the refusal of one of the Chiefs of Silho, a village in Biombo, to comply, Silho was machine gunned and bombed by Portuguese forces.
 The chief persisted in his refusal, resulting in the landing of 30 naval soldiers under four officers.
 The village was partially destroyed with the Portuguese only receiving three casualties in the assault, and is considered the first Portuguese victory in Biombo in the 19th century.

-In 1884–1885 the Berlin conference sought to partition the territories of Africa between the European powers of the time.
-The conference motivated the Portuguese to put more effort into subduing the population of Guinea Bissau, due to the conference requiring a colony to be "effectively occupied" to be seen as legitimate.
+In 1884–1885 the Berlin Conference sought to partition the territories of Africa between the European powers of the time.
+The conference motivated the Portuguese to put more effort into subduing the population of Guinea-Bissau, due to the conference requiring a colony to be "effectively occupied" to be seen as legitimate.
 The Portuguese were not strong enough to defeat the Papel forces, nor able to bring any of the vassal states or Kingdom of Bissau into "effective occupation".